-Don't use glue with the pinstripe textile

-A previous version, where the wires and conductive textile are wrapped did not work properly.
+Don't use glue with A previous version, where the wires and conductive textile are wrapped did not work properly.
 In this attempt, glueing the pinstripe textile together with a carrier textile partly isolated the stripes.

 3.2.2 Version 1: Conductive thread